-Cash is primarily held at Banco Chile which has a credit rating AA- granted by Standard & Poor's, Northern Trust wich has a credit rating AA granted by Standard & Poor's and Pershing wich has a credit rating AA- granted by Standard & Poor's.
+Cash is primarily held at Banco Chile which has a credit rating A-1 granted by Standard & Poor's, Northern Trust wich has a credit rating A-1+ granted by Standard & Poor's and Pershing wich has a credit rating A-1 granted by Standard & Poor's.

-At 12.31.2019 Moneda Chile Fund Limited present cash equivalents were invested in local mutual funds managers by top investment managers (Security S.A.) and at 12.31.2018 does not present cash equivalents.
+At 12.31.2020 does not present cash equivalents and at 12.31.2019 Moneda Chile Fund Limited present cash equivalents were invested in local mutual funds managers by top investment managers (Security S.A.).